How to read your A/B test results

 - Are there any errors in the Insights API Logs within the Monitoring section of the Algolia dashboard?

-A/B test in AI Re-ranking context
+A/B test in a Dynamic Re-Ranking context

 The data is no longer significant

-Click-through rate is going up and Conversion rate is going down
+Click-through rate is going up and conversion rate is going down

-Click-through and Conversion rates are both going down
+Click-through and conversion rates are both going down